 The inner retinal blood vessels start growing about midpregnancy, but the retina is not fully vascularized until term.
-ROP results if these vessels continue their growth in an abnormal pattern, forming a ridge of tissue between the vascularized central retina and the nonvascularized peripheral retina.
+Retinopathy of prematurity (ROP) results if these vessels continue their growth in an abnormal pattern, forming a ridge of tissue between the vascularized central retina and the nonvascularized peripheral retina.
 In severe ROP, these new vessels invade the vitreous.
 Sometimes the entire vasculature of the eye becomes engorged (plus disease).

-Diagnosis is made by ophthalmoscopic examination, which shows a line of demarcation and a ridge in mild cases and proliferation of retinal vessels in more severe cases.
+Diagnosis is made by ophthalmoscopic examination, done by an ophthalmologist, which shows a line of demarcation and a ridge in mild cases and proliferation of retinal vessels in more severe cases.

 Abnormal vessel growth often subsides spontaneously but, in about 4% of survivors weighing < 1 kg at birth, progresses to produce retinal detachments and vision loss within 2 to 12 mo postpartum.
 Children with healed ROP have a higher incidence of myopia, strabismus, and amblyopia.
 A few children with moderate, healed ROP are left with cicatricial scars (eg, dragged retina or retinal folds) and are at risk of retinal detachments later in life; rarely, glaucoma and cataracts can also occur.

 In severe ROP, cryotherapy or laser photocoagulation to ablate the peripheral avascular retina reduces the incidence of retinal fold and detachment.
 Retinal vascularization must be followed at 1- to 2-wk intervals until the vessels have matured sufficiently.
 If retinal detachments occur in infancy, scleral buckling surgery or vitrectomy with lensectomy may be considered, but these procedures are late rescue efforts with low benefit.